 The Essig Museum of Entomology is a world-class terrestrial arthropod collection with a historical focus on surveying the insect fauna of California.
 Today that focus has broadened to include the eastern Pacific Rim and the islands of the Pacific Basin.

 The Essig Museum is part of a consortium of museums on the UC Berkeley campus, the Berkeley Natural History Museums.

 Come join us for our annual celebration of Charles Darwin's birthday on February 12th and get a sneak peek behind the scenes at the Essig Museum.
 Besides numerous examples of natural selection among insects, there will be exhibits on display from the UC Botanical Gardens, The UC Museum of Paleontology, and the Museum of Vertebrate Zoology.
 Tours will be led by entomology graduate students and all ages are welcome!
-Please contact Deanna Jackson to reserve a spot on one of the tours (noon, 1:00, 2:00, 3:00, 4:00) - meet at the foot of the Tyrannosaurus rex in the Valley Life Science Building.
+Please contact Deanna Jackson to reserve a spot on one of the tours (12:10, 1:10, 2:10, 3:10, 4:10) and to find out where to meet your group.

 The CalBug Project